Crypto vs Traditional Money Guide

 The Future: Coexistence, Not Replacement

-Rather than completely replacing traditional money, cryptocurrency is more likely to coexist and complement existing financial systems, each serving different needs and use cases.
+Rather than completely replacing fiat currency, cryptocurrency is more likely to coexist and complement existing financial systems, each serving different needs and use cases.

 • Everyday local purchases